-If a petition is filed and the county board of revision approves the petition, regardless of whether a hearing is conducted, the board must send notice of its approval to the prosecuting attorney of the county or the certificate holder, whoever filed the complaint for foreclosure, and must remove the abandoned land from the list of abandoned parcels.
+If a petition as described above in "Owner's or lienholder's petition; hearing" or 'Petition to preserve security interest" is filed and the county board of revision approves the petition, regardless of whether a hearing is conducted, the board must send notice of its approval to the prosecuting attorney of the county or the certificate holder, whoever filed the complaint for foreclosure, and must remove the abandoned land from the list of abandoned parcels.
 Thereafter, the land cannot be disposed of by sale or otherwise conveyed pursuant to the bill unless the owner, lienholder, or other person who filed the petition first consents to proceedings under the bill by filing written notice with the board.
-If an owner, lienholder, or other person so consents, the proceedings may recommence with the reentry of the land on the list and the conducting of a new title search.
+If an owner, lienholder, or other person so consents, the proceedings may recommence with the reentry of the land on the list and the conducting of a new title search as described above.
 (R.C.
-323.69(D), 1st para.)
+323.69(D), 1st par.)